-The City of Watkinsville utilizes a mixture of private hauling services and public service for curbside collection of residential and commercial waste.
+Through a private contractor, the City of Watkinsville provides for curbside collection of residential waste and for the collection of waste from a small number of businesses in the downtown area.
 The City of Bogart provides residential curbside collection services.
 The Cities of Bishop and North High Shoals rely on private curbside collection services and County convenience centers for collection service.